 First of all, I still laugh to myself and probably always will … an editor?
 Me?
 Since when?
 Oh, right.
 Since a good friend – Sandra Elaine Scott – asked me to help her in 2011 with a book she’d written about her beloved mother (In Memory of a Saint).

-But back then I just Susan, the Grammar Goddess, helping a friend, not an editor.
+Back then I just Susan, the Grammar Goddess, helping a friend, not an editor.
 Trust me.
 The thought never crossed my mind.

 But a few of her books later, and a few mentions that I’d helped her with her books started changing my life.
 One by one they came, as if out of a forest, searching for light.